 You are here:

-EPA researchers are conducting 17 individual research projects resulting in 27 peer-reviewed research papers.
-The draft assessment will integrate results from EPA-led research efforts with a broad literature review and input from stakeholders through EPA's technical outreach.
+EPA researchers conducted 17 individual research projects resulting in over 20 peer-reviewed research papers.
+The draft assessment integrates results from EPA-led research efforts with a broad literature review and input from stakeholders through EPA's technical outreach.

 EPA-led research can be categorized under the following research approaches: